firstbatchxyz/dkn-compute-launcher/README.md

 ### Model Providers

 The purpose of running a Dria Compute Node is to serve LLMs to the network.
-These models can either be locally-hosted models via Ollama, or API-based models such as Gemini and OpenAI.
+These models can either be locally-hosted models via Ollama, and more local-model providers in the future!

-- To serve API-based models ([OpenAI](https://openai.com/), [Gemini](https://gemini.google.com/app), [OpenRouter](https://openrouter.ai/)), you will need to get their API keys.

-- To serve a locally-hosted model with [Ollama](https://ollama.com/), you of course need Ollama installed, and you must make sure that your machine can handle your chosen models.
+- To serve a locally-hosted model with [Ollama](https://ollama.com/), you need Ollama installed, and you must make sure that your machine can handle your chosen models.
 See ["Measuring Local Models"](#measuring-local-models) chapter below to see the command-line tools that help you measure TPS.

 ### Starting a Node